JC Carroll

-Jean-Marie "JC" Carroll is an English composer, songwriter and musician.
+Jean-Marie "JC" Carroll (born 9 February 1956) is an English composer, songwriter and musician.
 He has been a members of the post-punk group The Members for over 40 years, and is an established film composer.

 Biography

 JC Carroll was born in Camberley on 9 February 1956 and attended Salesian College in Chertsey, Surrey.
 After playing in various school bands, Carroll's first taste of serious music was a 1974 chance meeting in the Three Mariners in Bagshot, Surrey, with pub rock pioneer and 1970s icon Graham Parker.
 They recorded a two-track 1/4-inch tape in Carroll's bedroom later to become known in Parker mythology as "The Akai Tapes".
 Parker went on to international acclaim, and Carroll settled into life as a bank clerk, living in a bedsit in Kilburn and writing songs on a battered acoustic guitar.

 A chance meeting on a train with Nicky Ritz, a graduate of Liverpool University, sometimes insurance salesman, singer, and beat poet with a talent for self-promotion led in 1977 to his being asked to join Ritz's band The Members.

 The Members' first single, "Solitary Confinement" (which Carroll co-wrote with Nicky Tesco), was released on Stiff Records.
 In the spring of 1979, the Members released their UK anthem "The Sound of the Suburbs" (which Carroll also co-wrote).
 This record went on to sell 250,000 copies in months.
 The track has been featured on hundreds of punk compilations.
 The album At the Chelsea Nightclub... gained critical approval and has been listed in Record Collector as one of the top 20 punk albums ever made.

 The Members recorded "Offshore Banking Business", a very early example of white reggae (with a political message).
 The Members then concentrated on the American and overseas market as they chalked up hits in America ("Working Girl") and Australia ("Radio") before becoming dormant in 1983.